timtroendle/possibility-for-electricity-autarky/report/main.md

 European Settlement Map 2012, Release 2017

 :   European Settlement Map is a spatial raster data set that maps settlements in Europe.
 It is provided by JRC in a resolution of 2.5m [@Ferri:2017].
-In here, I am using the statistical summary provided at 100m resolution to identify buildings.
+In here, I am using the statistical summary provided at 100m resolution to identify buildings and urban greens.

 World Database on Protected Areas